RyotaUshio/obsidian-pdf-plus/README.md

 - It transforms backlinks to PDF files into highlighted annotations, establishing Obsidian as a stand-alone PDF annotation tool.
 - It adds some quality-of-life improvements to the built-in PDF viewer and PDF embeds.

+PDF++ stands out among other PDF annotation tools for the following reasons:

+- PDF++ acts as a complement to Obsidian's native PDF viewer rather than replacing it.
+Therefore, it will not leave behind a pile of unreadable JSON even if this plugin stops working in the future, unlike [Annotator](https://github.com/elias-sundqvist/obsidian-annotator).
+- PDF++ makes Obsidian work as a stand-alone PDF annotation tool.
+You can seamlessly annotate your PDFs using Obsidian's rich markdown editor without switching between an external app like Zotero or Marginnote.

 See [here](#installation) for an installation guide.

 > [!note]